 - Our plan's Part D drug coverage cannot cover a drug that would be covered under Medicare Part A or Part B. - Our plan cannot cover a drug purchased outside the United States and its territories. - Our plan usually cannot cover off-label use.
 "Off-label use" is any use of the drug other than those indicated on a drug's label as approved by the Food and Drug Administration. - Generally, coverage for "off-label use" is allowed only when the use is supported by certain reference books.
-These reference books are the American Hospital Formulary Service Drug Information, the DRUGDEX Information

-System, for cancer, the National Comprehensive Cancer Network and Clinical Pharmacology, or their successors.
+These reference books are the American Hospital Formulary Service Drug Information; the DRUGDEX Information System; and for cancer, the National Comprehensive Cancer Network and Clinical Pharmacology or their successors.
 If the use is not supported by any of these reference books, then our plan cannot cover its "off-label use."

-Also, by law, these categories of drugs are not covered by Medicare drug plans:
+Also, by law, these categories of drugs are not covered by Medicare.
+(Our plan covers certain drugs listed below through our enhanced drug coverage.
+More information is provided below.)